 Get started by automatically training multiple models simultaneously.
 You can quickly try a selection of models, and then explore promising models interactively.

 If you already know what model type you want, then you can train individual models instead.
 See Manual Regression Model Training.

-Click New Session and select data from the workspace or from file.
+On the Regression Learner tab, in the File section, click New Session and select data from the workspace or from a file.
 Specify a response variable and variables to use as predictors.
-See Select Data and Validation for Regression Problem.
+Alternatively, click Open to open a previously saved app session.
+See Select Data for Regression or Open Saved App Session.

-On the Regression Learner tab, in the Model Type section, click the arrow to expand the list of regression models.
+In the Models section, click the arrow to expand the list of regression models.
 Select All Quick-To-Train.
 This option trains all the model presets that are fast to fit.

 For more information on each option, see Choose Regression Model Options.